Why Do I Feel Responsible for My Parents?

 • reconnect with their own needs and life direction

-This often creates more balance, respect, emotional freedom, and healthier relationships for everyone involved.
+This often creates more balance, emotional freedom, respect, and healthier relationships for everyone involved.

 A Grounded Perspective

-It offers a systemic understanding of why responsibility toward parents may become emotionally overwhelming and difficult to separate from.
+This perspective does not replace therapy, psychological support, or medical care.
+It offers a systemic understanding of why responsibility toward parents can become emotionally overwhelming and difficult to separate from.

 Explore Further